sany2k8/wikis/Step-by-Step Guide to Use Docker Volumes for Persistent Storage.md

 ### 1. Understand Docker Volumes

-- Volumes are Docker-managed persistent storage that exist outside the container’s writable layer, ensuring data persists even if containers are removed or recreated[^1][^5][^6].
+- Volumes are Docker-managed persistent storage that exist outside the container’s writable layer, ensuring data persists even if containers are removed or recreated.
-- They are stored on the Docker host (usually under `/var/lib/docker/volumes/` on Linux) and are isolated from the host filesystem, unlike bind mounts[^1][^5].
+- They are stored on the Docker host (usually under `/var/lib/docker/volumes/` on Linux) and are isolated from the host filesystem, unlike bind mounts.
-- Volumes are preferred for data persistence because they are easier to back up, migrate, and share among containers[^1][^6].
+- Volumes are preferred for data persistence because they are easier to back up, migrate, and share among containers.
 - Use volumes when you want Docker to manage data storage and do not need direct host access to files.

 ---